danielkong/parsekit/res/minimath.md

 	    [_outputField setText:[result description]];
 	}

-Run the app (make sure you have selected the **iPhone Simulator** as your run destination), and you'll see the app after computing a result:
+Run the app (make sure you have selected the **iPhone Simulator** as your run destination), and you'll see the input field is pre-populated with and example expression.
+Click the **Calc** button to compute the result:

 ![MiniMathApp](http://parsekit.com/github/app.png)